Land reclamation in Metro Manila: Manila Waterfront City

 A joint venture between the City of Manila and Waterfront Philippines Inc., which will entail the reclamation of 318 hectares of land located westward from Rizal Park and extending up to the breakwater of Manila South Harbor.
 It is the second biggest reclamation project in Manila after Horizon Manila and is envisioned to become the financial center of the city.
 It was approved by the City Government of Manila in 2017.
 The project received the approval of the Philippine Competition Commission in March 2021.
 The notice to proceed for to mobilize and commence actual reclamation works was approved by the Philippine Reclamation Authority on August 29, 2022.

 Pasay Harbor City

 The Pasay Harbor City would entail the reclamation of 265 ha of land on the city's municipal waters.
 The project is a joint venture of the Pasay city government and Pasay Harbor City Corp., It was approved in 2019.

-Pasay 360-hectare reclamation project
+Pasay 360

-In 2019, the proposal by SM Prime to reclaim 360 ha of land and build a mixed-use township on the city's municipal waters was approved.
+In 2019, the proposal by SM Smart City Infrastructure and Development Corporation to reclaim 360 ha of land and build a mixed-use township on the city's municipal waters was approved.
 It will be connected to the SM Mall of Asia Complex in Bay City.